openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

-    The image features a white, fluffy lamb with a playful, cheerful expression.
+    The image features a white, fluffy lamb with a playful expression.
 The lamb is positioned in the center of the image, and it appears to be in motion, as if it's running.
-The lamb's face is white and it has a cute, adorable expression.
-It has a pair of bright, pink eyes that are wide open, and it has a small, black nose.
-The lamb's ears are also white and pink, and they are quite large.
-The lamb's legs are white and fluffy, and it has a black hoof.
-The lamb's tail is also white and fluffy, and it appears to be curled up.
+The lamb's fur is fluffy and white, and it has a cute, adorable appearance.
+The lamb's eyes are wide open, and it has a big, black nose.
+The lamb's ears are also visible, and it has a cute, adorable expression.
+The lamb's mouth is open, and it seems to be smiling.
+The lamb's legs are also visible, and it appears to be in motion, as if it's running.
+The lamb

 Interactive demo
 ----------------

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3